w3f/polkadot-wiki/docs/learn/learn-nft.md

 3. NFTs can have on-chain emotes (reactions) for price discovery and social mechanics
 4. NFTs have conditional rendering (e.g. show Mona Lisa as blushing if she got 50 kissy 😘 emoji)
 5. NFTs can be governed by the community via fungible shareholder-tokens (fractionalization of NFTs)

-The upcoming version 3.0 (Q1 2022) will be pallet and smart contract (EVM) versions of all RMRK 2.0 logic, and integration into partner chains for cheap and easy teleportation of non-fungibles across dozens of chains.

 #### NFT from [Kanaria](https://kanaria.rmrk.app)